onap/doc/docs/release/index.rst

 Advanced installation to install individual components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 From a developer perspective, ONAP can be installed component per component.
-For details, refer to :ref:`the installation procedure available for each component<doc_onap-developer_guide_projects>`.
+For details, refer to :ref:`the installation procedure available for each component<index-setting-individual-components>`.
 The advanced installation procedure is recommended only for experienced developers who desire to focus their attention on a few components and who have a deep understanding of dependencies between components.
 This type of installation is not recommended to fully install ONAP.